erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/long_context_models/README.md

 ### Short Description

-A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+A specific computational intelligence technique with defined behavior.
 Addresses categorization, value estimation, grouping, and pattern recognition.
 Example: Predicting house prices based on historical sales content and property features.
-Operates by training on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.
+Operates by development on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies